Code of Ethics

-The Code of Ethics sets out, in regulation, the general obligations of condo managers and condo management companies, and promotes professionalism, reliability and quality of service.
+The Code of Ethics sets out, in regulation, the general obligations of condominium managers and condominium management provider businesses, and promotes professionalism, reliability and quality of service.

 Some of the requirements covered by the Code of Ethics include:

-- not accepting gifts from any person or company if a reasonable person might believe that the gift will influence the condo manager when providing management services
+- Not accepting gifts from any person or company if a reasonable person might believe that the gift will influence the condominium manager when providing management services

-The Code of Ethics is an important resource for condo owners, residents and boards of directors.
-If you believe that a condo manager or a management company has violated the Code of Ethics, you may wish to file a formal complaint.
+The CMRAO developed a summary of the Code of Ethics, an important resource for condominium owners, residents and boards of directors.
+If you believe that a condominium manager or a management provider business has violated the Code of Ethics, you may wish to file a formal complaint.
 Read more about the complaints process.

-The Ministry of Public and Business Service Delivery has prepared a helpful Plain Language Guide [PDF - 420 KB] to the Condominium Management Services Act, 2015, which includes a section on the Code of Ethics.
+The Ministry of Public and Business Service Delivery (formerly the Ministry of Government and Consumer Services) has prepared a helpful Plain Language Guide [PDF - 420 KB] to the Condominium Management Services Act, 2015, which includes a section on the Code of Ethics.